The Head Opener

 Content type: Page

 Activities and Objectives of the Association The MUST association is open to all student musicians.
-It offers rehearsal space at its facilities and provides opportunities to perform in its concerts.
-A meeting (in October) brings members together to form new groups.
-The association also welcomes established groups.
+It offers rehearsal space at its facilities and provides opportunities to participate in its concerts.
+A meeting (in October) brings members together to form a band.
+The association also welcomes already-formed bands.
 A team spirit is essential to join MUST!

 Ma’LICE – Chemistry Division